 The newly announced legislation, set to be introduced by Cole (R-OK4) on Tuesday, would apply only to the Cherokee and Chickasaw tribes and only on the topic of criminal jurisdiction, tribal leaders said.

-While the bill’s language has yet to be released publicly, NonDoc obtained a draft of the bill, which is embedded below.
-Key elements beyond criminal jurisdiction compacting rules include:
+The bill’s language is embedded below, and key elements beyond criminal jurisdiction compacting rules include:

 - A new definition of “Indian land,” which is specified as land within the Cherokee or Chickasaw nation reservations, including land held in trust, lands held in fee and land otherwise constituting Indian Country under subsections B and C of 18 U.S.C.
 1151.

 - Section 4, titled “Reservation Integrity,” which acknowledges the Cherokee and Chickasaw nations’ “boundaries as set forth in [their] most recent treaty or agreement with the United States.”